Adarsha59/my_movie/README.md

 # 🍿 Technology

-BlueBird-Movies is built using the following technologies:
+Yomovie is built using the following technologies:

 - ReactJS
 - TMDB API